pmutyala/SparkAnddashDBHack/README.md

 There are 2 cases i want to demo as part of Apache Spark Integration with IBM dashDB.

-usecase 1: How dashDB can be used as data store for spark, and how can become as Enterprise datawarehouse for spark customers
+usecase 1: How dashDB can be used as data store for spark, and how can it become as Enterprise datawarehouse for Apache spark customers in its Ecosystem.

-Steps that app performs
+Steps that scala app performs
 1. loads CSV from local filesystem into spark using Spark CSV package as data frame - sqlContext.load().
 The same load can be applied in loading other formats like JSON,textfile,Parquet and AVRO
 2. Print Schema of loaded file and data frame : df.printSchema()
 3. Generate Create table DDL to create table based on df.printschema()